Zubax/ampdrive_ad0510/README.md

 | 3     | I/O   | GPIO2 |                                   |
 | 4     | Power | GND   |                                   |

-The motor windings temperature can be measured by means of PTC thermistor.
-The following thermistors can be connected to between GPIO1 and GND pins: KTY84/130, KTY81/120, KTY83/120.
-No additional components are needed to connect the thermistor.
+The motor windings temperature can be measured by means of a PTC thermistor.
+The following thermistors can be connected between GPIO1 and GND:

+- KTY84/130
+- KTY81/120
+- KTY83/120

+No additional components are needed for the thermistor.
 The thermistor model is selected in the firmware.

 ### USB connector

-Common USB2.0 MicroUSB connector is dedicated for the device configuration and control using [Kucher GUI](https://files.zubax.com/products/com.zubax.kucher/1.0.0/).
+Common USB 2.0 Micro-USB connector is dedicated for the device configuration and control using the [Kucher GUI](https://files.zubax.com/products/com.zubax.kucher/1.0.0/).

 ## Thermal performance